 Should the Commissioner, after investigating, determine the complaint is to be dismissed under section 89 of the Act as lacking in substance, vexatious, frivolous or misconceived, then the complainant has the right to have the matter referred to the Tribunal for determination.

-Where a potential complainant has not clearly identified a ground and area of complaint, they are supplied with information about what constitutes unlawful discrimination under the Act and asked to further clarify their complaint.
+Where a potential complainant has not clearly identified a ground and area of complaint, they are supplied with information about what constitutes unlawful discrimination under the Act and asked to further clarify their matter in order for it to become a complaint.

 Numbers of complaints

 Of the various grounds under the Act, complaints of impairment discrimination have consistently been the highest for many years, followed by race.
-This year 28.6% of complaints lodged related to impairment.
-Race complaints were second (15.1%), and victimisation (11.6%) was the third highest ground of alleged discrimination.
+This year 22.5% of complaints lodged related to impairment, race complaints were second (18.1%), and sexual harassment (12.8%) was the third highest ground of alleged discrimination.

-Work is the area of public life which has the highest number of allegations of unlawful discrimination.
-In 2016-17, 61.6% of complaints related to employment.
+Work is the area of public life which has the highest number of allegations of unlawful discrimination and in 2018-19 a total of 65.3% of all complaints related to work

 Lodgement of complaints

-The Act requires complaints to be in writing.
-They can be lodged by email, fax, in person, by post or via the website.
-Complainants who have difficulty writing are assisted by the Commission.
+The Act requires complaints to be in writing, and written complaints can be lodged by email, fax, in person, by post or via the website.
+Complainants who have difficulty writing may be assisted by the Commission.
 Complaints may be in any language and their translation to English is arranged by the Commission as required.

-The Commission accepts complaints from anyone living, working or visiting Western Australia who alleges unlawful discrimination has occurred in the state according to the grounds and areas of the Act.
+The Commission primarily receives complaints from individuals, and occasionally from groups who allege unlawful discrimination has occurred in Western Australia according to the grounds and areas of the Act.